SAFE-Stack/SAFE-template/README.md

 ## Template options

-Show available template options with : `dotnet new SAFE --help`
+Show template version and available options with : `dotnet new SAFE --help`

 ### Fulma